haxegon/plugin_filters/README.md

 ## Documentation

 Not available yet.
 Check back later!
+For now, refer to <a href="https://github.com/haxegon/plugin_filters/tree/master/examples">the examples</a>.

 ## About Filters